rustfs/docs.rustfs.com/docs/developer/sdk/java.md

 ---
-title: "Java SDK"
+title: "Java SDK Guide"
-description: "This article mainly explains the usage of Java SDK in RustFS."
+description: "Guide to using the Java SDK with RustFS."
 ---

 # Java SDK

-RustFS is an S3-compatible object storage system that supports integration with the system through AWS S3 SDK.
-This article will use AWS S3 Java SDK as an example to introduce how to set up a development environment from scratch, connect to RustFS, and complete basic object storage operations.
+RustFS is S3-compatible.
+This guide demonstrates how to use the AWS SDK for Java v2 with RustFS.

-## 1. Integrating AWS S3 Java SDK
+## 1. Setup

-### 1.1 Create Maven Project
+### 1.1 Maven Project Setup

-Use the following directory structure or create a new Maven project in IDE:
+Create a new Maven project:

 ```
 rustfs-java-s3-demo/